Max Kless

 The algorithm can make you stay longer while showing you content you like less.

-This is not “people are addicted to outrage.”
+This isn’t “people are addicted to outrage.”
 This is a system that learned what produces measurable behavior, then scaled it.

 If you rank speech by engagement, you don’t just surface divisiveness.
 You subsidize it.
 You teach it to reproduce.